Blog/Health/Is DoktorABC Legit? What New Users Should Check First

 Healthcare data is among the most sensitive personal information you can share online.
 DoktorABC’s privacy promise is a good start, but as of their recent 2026 platform redesign, users should look for a detailed policy that explains:

-The security measures (encryption, access controls) protect the data.
+• The security measures (encryption, access controls) that protect the data.

 If the privacy policy is vague or missing, you should request clarification before submitting any health details.